qqself/qqself/www/content/mastering-system/_index.md

 Third plan is when you left you luck at home.
 It's for situations when the weather is at its worst, the terrain is terrible, and your body refuses to cooperate.
 Generally, third plan is simply about crossing a finish line.

 Having three plans addresses the issue of a wrong expectations and overestimation.
 This approach keeps your goals more aligned with reality.
 When you fail to achieve your objectives according to the first plan, it doesn't mean total failure; you've just failed of executing it perfectly.
 You can then shift to the second plan and keep going.
 Often, things will align with the second plan.
 However, there are times when misfortune persists and mistakes continue to happen.
 This is when the third plan comes into play—when conditions are terrible, yet you persist in reaching the finish line no matter what.

+## Pacing

+If you begin running at a speed that you cannot maintain throughout the entire race, you will hit a wall before reaching the finish line.
+You'll feel a fire in your lungs, and your legs will be consumed by pain.
+In running, burning out is explicit and, in a sense, quite literal.

+Mastery takes decades to reach, and correct pacing protects us from burning out and stopping in the middle.
+We are all capable of sprinting—maintaining a high speed for a short time that is followed by a complete body collapse and the need for recovery.
+You uncover the beauty and novelty of a new skill; you dedicate every evening to it, only to grow tired and fed up with it after a few weeks or months.

+Correct pacing is difficult to find and only comes through the experience of failures resulting from choosing incorrectly.
+Opting for a pace that is too fast is a common mistake that can occur among both novice learners and more advanced scholars.

+If you're feeling demotivated and have lost interest in a skill - slow down or take a break.
+Reflect on the amount of time you've practiced that skill in the last week/month/year, and compare it to previous periods.
+If you've spent 30 hours on your favourite musical instrument this month, but typically it's 20 hours, it's not surprising that you're feeling tired.
+If you usually write for 1 hour per day, but suddenly find yourself immersed for 3 hours, the next day's writing might seem unappealing, and it's going to be hard to find the motivation to write even a few sentences.
+Instead of getting upset or feeling guilty about a sudden break, accept it – you've been moving too fast and need to slow down.

+Run too slow and guilt will be running along.
+You used to write 10 pages per day, but now found time to write 10 pages in a whole week.
+You've visited gym 3 times a week, this week you hit only once.
+In all those cases, we would feel guilt: not doing what we're supposed to, progressing slowly, and not giving our all.

+Accept it - it's part of the life and no one goes without such obstacles and drops.
+Every week is a new, and every Monday start it all over again.
+Start it from the scratch without weight of the past - it doesn't matter how little you do week before, you only have this week.

+Allow yourself to start over.

+## Accountability

+Reaching mastery is your own personal journey—you are the only one who wants it, the only one who can achieve it, and the only one responsible for it.
+Be honest with yourself.
+If you dream of learning how to fly a plane but have done absolutely nothing towards it over a year, then it's a decision you've made.
+You are in charge of the entire process, and every decision (or lack thereof) is yours and yours alone.
+Don't lie to yourself - every day is filled with choices and you are the only one who is choosing.

+Accountability means honesty.
+If the plan was to hit the gym three times a week, but in reality, you hardly visit it weekly, then be honest—you visit the gym once a week.
+There are always obstacles; there's always a lack of time.
+Sometimes, however, you can certainly recall when you found a solution: you woke up earlier, you compromised, and you found a way through.
+Other times, you didn't even try and accepted whatever was given to you.
+In all those cases, you are the one who made these choices; you are the one who is responsible for the consequences.

+Accountability is also about measurement—how many times you went for a run, how many sculptures you've completed, how many words you wrote.
+The point of measurement is not to find a perfect metric but to reduce uncertainty—to have something to track that is close to reality.
+Following the time you've spent on skill practice is far from being ideal, but it's okay for indicating how well or poorly we were at learning.